srobinson0586/ttg-basic/1-python-programming/1.15_functions/functions.md

 print("Values outside the function: ", mylist)
 ```

-The function accomplishes nothing and finally this would produce the following result −
+The function accomplishes nothing and finally this would produce the following result:
 ```
 Values inside the function:  [1, 2, 3, 4]
 Values outside the function:  [10, 20, 30]